VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 * ###### VRX:
 Video receiver - Can be a separate module, or built into a pair of goggles

+* ###### RHCP/LHCP:
+Right-Hand/Left-Hand Circular Polarization - A way to polarize the signal sent by the antenna such that it resembles a corkscrew.
+It's used to reduce interference between multiple signals, and to increase the range of the signal - ideal for video transmission.
+The polarization of the antenna needs to match between the transmitter and receiver, otherwise the signal will be attenuated by 3-6dB

+* ###### Linear:
+Lack of circular polarization.
+It's mostly used for radio transmission, or for video transmission on small crafts due to the simplicity of the antenna (can literally be a piece of wire)

 * ###### Analog:
 Analog video transmission, using the [NTSC](#ntsc-pal) or [PAL](#ntsc-pal) standard.
 Think of it as old TV transmission.
 Any video receiver can tune in on any video transmitter, as long as they are on the same frequency